leecarlcooper/Tipster/README.md

 Describe any challenges encountered while building the app.

-- Implementing required functionality was pretty straightforward
+- Required functionality was pretty straightforward
+- Auto layout took a lot of time to get just right and was pretty time consuming

 ## License